ABOUT SUNSHINE BAROSSA AUSTRALIA

 Most tanneries in Australia have been closed down due to the over usage of water needed for the lengthy process.

 Carol's favourite leathers come from Whanganui (New Zealand), Java (Indonesia) and Pokharpur (India).

 "Every product design has a need for different leather strengths, characteristics and longevity therefore using different types of leather is extremely important" says Carol.

 Over time liaison with these contacts grew stronger, language barriers were concurred, designs were discussed, perfected and their own sewing skills proved to Carol using the leathers of her choice from their country they could handcraft exactly the standard to Sunshine Barossa Australia's expectations.
 Carol having to push past that barrier of letting go and allowing other cultures input, with their sewing skills and pattern making from her designs, these collaborations are a strong part of the growing range today and are now a part of the Sunshine Barossa's tribe of creators.

-In 2022 Sunshine Barossa Australia is a thriving small business.
+Today in, 2023 Sunshine Barossa Australia is a thriving small business.
 With a gorgeous studio that is open to the public (in the town of Stockwell in the Barossa Valley), an ever-growing customer base, and numerous corporate clients, Carol has created a label that is respected and sought after both in the Barossa and around Australia.